rahuulaws/-aws-bootcamp-cruddur-2023/journal/week12.md

 ### Sync tool for static website hosting

+### Context and Background

+ - We have used CFN Template to provision the following resurces in AWS under the Static Website Hosting as a Frontend activity.

+        -CloudFront Distribution (https://di38zz9ba2r5u.cloudfront.net) mapped to Public S3 Bucket : cloudnoww.com as an Origin
+        -S3 Bucket for www : www.cloudnoww.com
+        -S3 Bucket for naked domain : cloudnoww.com
+        -RootBucketDomain : cloudnoww.com ,which is mapped to the above Cloudfront distribution (https://di38zz9ba2r5u.cloudfront.net)
+        -WwwBucketDomain : www.cloudnoww.com ,which is mapped to the above Cloudfront distribution (https://di38zz9ba2r5u.cloudfront.net)
+        -Bucket Policy

+ - We now need a way to sync any changes that are made to the frontend files to the Public s3 Bucket - cloudnoww.com which is the origin for the Cloudfront distribution.
+ - Sync Tool for static website hosting is the antidote for achieving the challenge of moving changes in frontend files to S3.

- - We started off by creating a bash script file - static build.
+ - In view of the above, we started off by creating a bash script file - static build.
 Details as below.
 It is executed manually by changing directory in gitpod terminal to the front-react-js path.
  - The error free bash script is run in the following path ./bin/frontend/static-build
         #! /usr/bin/bash